LinkedInLearning/html-css-and-javascript-building-the-web-4479542/docs/04-js/README.md

 Understanding variables is crucial because they allow us to store and work with data dynamically.
 In the next lesson, we’ll learn about functions and how they can perform tasks for us in JavaScript.
 See you then!

-# Video 4: Creating Functions
+# 02 - Creating Functions

 Welcome back!
 Today, we’re going to talk about functions in JavaScript.
 Functions are one of the most important concepts in programming.
 They allow us to group a set of instructions into a single unit that can be executed whenever we need it.